visual-assault/visual-assault.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

-Now when you reboot, you should be all set to go start customizing to your heart’s content, adding applications as you’d like, and playing around with your new Arch Linux box with Awesome.
+Now when you reboot, you should be all set to go start customizing to your heart’s content, adding applications as you’d like, and playing around with your new Arch Linux box with Awesome.s

 ## Fine Tuning